 Easy Raspberry Sauce

-This post may contain affiliate links.
-Read our disclosure policy.
+May contain affiliate links.
+Disclosure policy.

-Use frozen or fresh raspberries to make this easy raspberry sauce.
+Use frozen or fresh raspberries to make this easy raspberry sauce with the secret ingredient of butter!
 It’s a raspberry reduction that gives a pop of color, perfect for cheesecakes, ice cream and pancakes.

 One thing weโve learned from our kitchen adventures over the past 25 years is that almost every dessert can be enhanced by a great sauce.
 This easy raspberry sauce is one of our all-time favorites.
+Even raspberry muffins can have a simple sauce on top.

-This homemade raspberry sauce recipe is a true game-changer.
-I add a secret ingredient to the dessert sauce that makes takes it to the next level.
+This homemade raspberry sauce recipe, sometimes called raspberry coulis, is a true game-changer.
+I add a secret ingredient (spoiler: it’s butter!) to the dessert sauce that makes takes it to the next level.
 Perfect for special occasions or random summer Saturdays when you have fresh berries.

 - This raspberry sauce is incredibly easy to make.
-Even if you’re new to cooking or are feeling a little bit intimidated by the idea of creating a sauce from scratch, this recipe is designed to be accessible and straightforward.
-All it takes are a few simple ingredients and less than 25 minutes.
+Even if you’re new to cooking or are feeling a little bit intimidated by the idea of creating a sauce from scratch, this recipe is takes just a few simple ingredients and less than 25 minutes.

-- It solves a common problem many home cooks face: how to add a quick and unique flavor punch to everyday dishes.
+- It solves a common problem many home cooks face.
 Too often, we find ourselves stuck in a cooking rut, using the same recipes and flavor profiles over and over again.
-The Easy Raspberry Sauce breaks through that monotony, bringing a fresh and fruity twist to both savory and sweet dishes.
+The Easy Raspberry Sauce brings a fresh and fruity twist to both savory and sweet dishes.

 What is raspberry sauce made of?